|Statue of Washington at Federal Hall, NYC.|

 However, in “Freemasonry in American History,” one of Allen E. Roberts’ many books, he quotes a newspaper:

-It would surprise no regular Freemason in the United States (or Great Britain) that George Washington concluded his oath of office by kissing the holy text and beseeching “I swear, so help me God!”
-A similar act of testimony is performed by every Freemason.
+It would surprise no regular Freemason in the United States (or the United Kingdom) that George Washington concluded his oath of office by kissing the holy text and beseeching “I swear, so help me God!”
+A similar act of testimony, including kissing the holy text, is performed by every Freemason.
 A “moment of truth,” if you will.
 If the above newspaper quotation is accurate in saying Washington bowed and kissed the book, then I think we’re close to answering American Creation’s question.
-Brethren, here is the scene: Washington takes his oath of office, as administered by Livingston, the Grand Master of New York, with his right hand upon the altar Bible of St. John’s Lodge.
+Brethren, here is the scene: Washington takes his oath of office, as administered by Livingston, the Grand Master of Masons of New York, with his right hand upon the altar Bible of St. John’s Lodge, which is held by the lodge Master.
 Do you think he said “I swear, so help me God” at the conclusion of his oath and before bowing and kissing the Bible?
 I do.

 “So,” you’re thinking, still unimpressed, “who cares about King James?”
 The prayerful conclusion of public oaths in England is found even earlier, during the reign of Elizabeth I, in what is called the Oath of Supremacy: